The Clear Edge

 • Assign one action per root cause

-• Set timeline (end of week/month)
+• Set a clear timeline (end of week or end of month)

-• Document expected impact
+• Document the expected impact

 The Cost of Skipping: